labbealexandre/dna-algorithms/README.md

 ### Use

-To be sure that the algorithms work successfully on your machine you can run tests
+To be sure that the algorithms work successfully on your machine you can run tests.
 ```
 python3 -m unittest discover
 ```